-Attendance of the Research Methods Lectures and Classes is compulsory for all students in the first year of the MPhil in Modern South Asian Studies.
-The Research Methods Course for South Asia will be co-ordinated by Professor Nayanika Mathur.
+Attendance of the Research Methods Lectures and Classes is compulsory for all students on the MSc in Modern South Asian Studies.
+The Research Methods Course for South Asia will be coordinated by Professor Nayanika Mathur.

 There will be a Combined Introduction to the Research Methods Course in 0th week on Thursday 10 October 2019 at 2.30 p.m. in the Nissan Institute Lecture Theatre, St. Antony's College, followed by tea at 4.00 p.m. in the Hilda Box Building.